 This course does not require students to purchase books/materials.
 Ebooks are available online through the library.
-For students who prefer, books can be purchased.
+For students who prefer, paperback books can be purchased at the Campus Bookstore.
 All articles and other readings are available through the library course reserves without cost.

 Ned Blackhawk, Violence over the Land: Indians and Empires in the Early American West (2018).
 Lisa Brooks, Our Beloved Kin: A New History of King Phillip's War (2019).
 Allan Greer, Mohawk Saint: Catherine Tekakwitha and the Jesuits (2006).
 Daniel K. Richter, Before the Revolution: America's Ancient Pasts (2011).